Ray of Light Foundation: Eurasia

-the Americas
+The Americas

 In the Americas, the foundation contributed to the Community Organized Relief Effort in Haiti, an organization founded by her former husband Sean Penn which Madonna visited in 2013.
 The following year, Madonna donated to three Detroit organizations: Detroit Achievement Academy & Detroit Prep, Downtown Boxing Gym and the Empowerment Plan, with supplies such as iPods and iPads, as well as money, to assist in the construction of a boxing gym.
 Furthermore, the foundation has supported causes for artists suffering from health issues as well as medical research and health organizations.
-By 2007, it was report that Madonna has made small donations to various health organizations, including TJ Martell Foundation for Leukemia and Cancer Research and also to All Saints Church.
+By 2007, it was reported that Madonna had made small donations to various health organizations, including TJ Martell Foundation for Leukemia and Cancer Research and also to All Saints Church.

 Africa

 In Africa, the foundation has supported Madonna's Raising Malawi charity organization, Shining Hope for Communities in Kenya, and the creation of Mali's first secondary school with buildOn.
 It assisted the Global Fund for Women in Nigeria with the Chibok schoolgirls kidnapping in 2014, and the International Organization for Migration in 2016.